Various ways to install things: First, globally with dnf

 which is my personal scripts area—I’d

-rather install packages to ~/.local/bin
+rather install packages to ~/.gem/bin

 .
 On Mac the executable lands in